-Jerry Bookwalter (b.
-1940) is a pioneer wine grower and winemaker from Richland who began his wine career in 1976 as the general manager of Sagemoor Farms on the Columbia River just north of the Tri-Cities.
+Jerry Bookwalter (1940-2023) was a pioneer wine grower and winemaker from Richland who began his wine career in 1976 as the general manager of Sagemoor Farms on the Columbia River just north of the Tri-Cities.
 Sagemoor would soon become one of Washington’s legendary wine grape producers, encompassing not only the Sagemoor vineyard and also its Bacchus and Dionysus vineyards.
 Bookwalter went on to launch his own winery, Bookwalter Winery, in 1982.
 The winery, which often used grapes from Bookwalter’s former vineyards, gained considerable acclaim.
 Later, Bookwalter turned the winery over to his son, John Bookwalter, and changed the name to the J. Bookwalter Winery, which has a modern tasting-room/production facility in Richland, along with a restaurant named Fiction.
 In a November 9, 2022 interview with HistoryLink historian Jim Kershner, Bookwalter explains some of the challenges he faced at Sagemoor in 1976, when there was little market for wine grapes in Washington.

 Early Missteps